Dimavich/Web-portfolio/README.md

   This is a website portfolio that will be used to showcase my work to potential employers or clients.
 So far its a simple layout made only using HTML and CSS.
 I hope to add projects and more features to the page as i learn more.

-**Note:** The work links do not work because i don't have any relavent projects under my belt yet.
-I will update the links to my future projects.

 ## Features

 - The page has a nav with 3 buttons which lead to the 3 main sections